 “The outside of a horse is good for the inside of a man” ~Ronald Reagan

-As a lifelong equestrian, horses have been integrated into my life in a multitude of ways and spending time with them always leaves me happier.
-So, when clients ask me about the equine-assisted therapy, it’s easy to go on and on about the value they provide in recovery.
+As a lifelong equestrian, horses have been integrated into my life in a multitude of ways, and spending time with them always leaves me happier.
+So, when clients ask me about equine-assisted therapy, it’s easy to go on and on about the value they provide in recovery.

 Horses are large, highly sensitive creatures.
 Their size alone is intimidating to many.
 They have allowed humans to ride them into war, use them as beasts of burden, and act as partners in work and sport.
 There is no reason that an animal with a highly tuned flight instinct should allow us into their world so gently and patiently, but they do.

 Learning how to trust an animal that weighs more than half a ton is empowering.
 Horses and humans have been bonded for thousands of years and it is this bond that allows horses to sense and react to human emotions and feelings.
 A horse can sense a human heartbeat from four feet away, and an increase in the heart rate of a human who is handling or riding a horse also causes the horse’s heart rate to increase.